pmlrsg/arsf_dem_scripts/doc/source/scripts.rst

    Create a Digital Terrain Model (DTM) from a LAS file.

-   'las_to_dtm' was created by ARSF-DAN at Plymouth Marine Laboraty (PML) and is made available under the terms of the GPLv3 license.
+   'las_to_dtm' was created by ARSF-DAN at Plymouth Marine Laboratory (PML) and is made available under the terms of the GPLv3 license.

    The programs used by las_to_dtm are available under a range of licenses, please